Tourists

 Coronavirus information.

-Are tourists and visitors safe in France in 2022?
+In this Paris Olympics year, are tourists and visitors safe in France in 2024?

 armed protectionArmed military mingling with tourists help ensure the safety of tourists in Paris